-My Daddy.
-Strong and Silent.
-He doesn’t say much to anyone outside of me and my Mom.
-He is slow to warm up to folks, but when he does, it is on!!
-He can easily NOT TALK to you.
-He will sit quiet, but trust, he knows exactly what is going on at all times.
-He is courteous but isn’t in to small talk.
-He figures…”why?”
-However, when he brings you in, you will hear it all and there isn’t a thing he wouldn’t do for you.
+My Daddy was strong and silent.
+He didn’t say much to anyone outside of me and my Mom.
+He was slow to warm up to folks, but when he did, it was on.
+He would rather NOT TALK to you.
+He would sit quiet, but trust, he knew exactly what was going on at all times.
+He was courteous, but was not in to small talk.
+He figured, “why?”
+However, when he brought you in, you would hear it all and there wasn’t a thing he wouldn’t do for you.
 Growing up, my parents were as opposite as day and night.
-While my Mom is adventurous and would enjoy meeting new people, my Dad’s motto was :”I don’t need any new friends, the ones I got are great!” and he meant it.
-He is loyal.
-My Dad’s circle includes folks that he has known since kindergarten.
+While my Mom is adventurous and would enjoy meeting new people, my Dad’s motto was “I don’t need any new friends, the ones I got are great!” and he meant it.
+He was loyal.
+My Dad’s circle included folks that he had known since kindergarten.
 KINDERGARTEN!!

-He is…let’s say…frugal.
-He can squeeze the last drop out of a dollar.
-He retired from the same organization that he started working with at 19 years old, retiring at 52 years old.
-Thank God for him….with the mess my Mom and I have gotten ourselves into, we need a steady force to balance us out.
+He was…let’s say…frugal.
+He would squeeze the last drop out of a dollar.
+He retired from the same organization that he started working with at 19 years old, retiring at 53 years old.